 Born in Chicago, Jon grew up in Essex, Connecticut.
 He studied Comparative Literature at Princeton (AB 1976) and Yale (MPhil 1979; PhD 1982).

-Now a resident of Santa Barbara, he enjoys—when not writing and teaching—tending his orchard, sailing, exploring the contemporary arts and traveling abroad.
+Now a resident of Santa Barbara, when not writing and teaching he enjoys sailing, exploring the contemporary arts and traveling abroad.

 You may download Jon R. Snyder's complete academic cv by clicking on the link below.